davidrhoden/davidrhoden-basic-netlify/timeline/bjs-odell-macmurray-sep-17-2021.md

 ---
 title: I saw Julie Odell and Alex MacMurray at BJ's.
 date: 2021-09-17T21:00:00.000Z
-summary: I don't know why it took so long for BJ's to start putting on shows in the yard.
 excerpt: I don't know why it took so long for BJ's to start putting on shows in the yard.
 category: timeline
 image: /static/img/timeline/julie-odell-sep-17-2021.jpg
 tags: